Nef cycles on some hyperkahler fourfolds: The variety of lines of a cubic fourfold

 Let $Y\subset \PP^5$ be a smooth cubic fourfold.
 The variety of lines $X=F(Y)$ on $Y$ is a smooth 4-dimensional subvariety of the Grassmannian $\Gr(2,6)$.
 A fundamental result due to Beauville and Donagi \cite{BD} says that $X$ is a holomorphic symplectic variety.
-Moreover, $X$ is deformation-equivalent to the Hilbert scheme $S^{[2]}$ of a K3 surface $S$ of degree 14.
+Moreover, $X$ is deformation-equivalent to the Hilbert square $S^{[2]}$ of a K3 surface.

-Let $i:F\to \Gr(2,6)$ be the natural embedding of $X$ in the Grassmannian.
-From the Pl\"ucker embedding, $X$ carries a polarization $g=i^*\O_{\Gr(2,6)}(1)$ embedding $X$ into $\PP^{14}$.
-Furthermore, if $U$ is the tautological rank two bundle on Grassmannian $\Gr(2,6)$, then $c=c_2(U^\vee)$ is an effective 2-cycle on $X$ (see below).
-When $Y$ is very general, the vector space of Hodge classes $H^{2,2}(X)\cap H^4(X,\QQ)$ is a two-dimensional vector space, generated by $g^2$ and $c$.
+From the embedding of $X$ in the Grassmannian we obtain natural cycle classes on $X$.
+In particular, if $U$ denotes the universal subbundle on $Gr(2,6)$, we can consider the Chern classes $g=c_1(U^\vee)|_X$ and $c=c_2(U^\vee)|_X$.
+Note that $g$ coincides with the polarization of $X$ given by the Pl\"ucker embedding of $X$ in $\PP^{14}$.
+When $Y$ is very general, a Noether--Lefschetz type argument shows that the vector space of degree four Hodge classes $H^{2,2}(X)\cap H^4(X,\QQ)$ is two-dimensional, generated by $g^2$ and $c$.
 We have the following intersection numbers: The cubic polynomial defining $Y$ shows that $X$ is the zero-set of a section of the vector bundle $S^3U^\vee$ on $Gr(2,6)$.
 Using this description, a standard Chern class computation shows that

 See for example \cite{amerik} or \cite{SV} for detailed proofs of these statements.